zdk/pg-search-thai/README.md

 - If you would like to install only the thai parser, just go into thai_parser directory.
 Then, compile and install it, like so:

      ```cd thai_parser; make; make install```

-- And, for Debian/Ubuntu Linux, there is a [.deb package](http://goo.gl/agAR2p) file that you could install by:

-     ```curl -L -o pg-search-thai.deb http://goo.gl/agAR2p && dpkg -i pg-search-thai.deb```

 ## Usage